BadrinathS/BadrinathS.github.io/index.md

 <script async defer src="https://buttons.github.io/buttons.js"></script>

 Hi, I am currently working at<a href="https://synapsica.com" target="_blank"> Synapsica Technologies </a> as an AI Scientist.
 I am working in automating the diagnosis process of diseases (like Spinal Stenosis, Listhesis, Disc Herniation etc.) which can be diagnosed using MRI scans.
-You can watch the product demo here <a href="https://youtu.be/EoLdeCbsm8k" target="_blank"> [PRODUCT DEMO] </a>.
 <br>
 <br>
 I graduated from <a href="https://iitg.ac.in" target="_blank"> Indian Institute of Tehnology Guwahati </a> majoring in  Electronics and Electrical Engineering with minor in Computer Science and Engineering.
 For my secondary and senior secondary education I attended <a href="http://www.kvcrpf.ac.in/" target="_blank"> Kendriya Vidyalaya C.R.P.F.
 Amerigog </a>.